Angelinas1/repository.jeroen/README.md

 # repository.jeroen
-Beta releases of my skins and other add-ons for Kodi
+Beta releases of my skins and other add-ons for Kodi, and add-ons by other authors for testing purposes.
+Redistribution of those add-ons with permission from the author.

 ## License
 All software on this repository is licensed under a [Attribution-NonCommercial-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-nc-sa/3.0/) unless stated otherwise.